zakrot/wp-slimstat/readme.txt

 * MySQL 5.0.3+
 * At least 5 MB of free web space
 * At least 5 MB of free DB space
-* At least 25 Mb of free PHP memory for the tracker
+* At least 4 Mb of free PHP memory for the tracker (peak memory usage)
 * IE9+ or any browser supporting HTML5, to access the reports

 = Premium Add-ons =